tonight-halfmoon/freebsd-on-T530/System.Configurations/network/readme.md

 ```

 In my case, I was advised to either rebuild the kernel with iwn, or
-update '/boot/loader.conf' to load the driver(s)
+update '/boot/loader.conf' to load the driver(s) with one driver from a given list.
+From the previous step I concluded that the interface firmware installed on machine needs the following driver to be loaded by `/boot/loader.conf`.

 ```
-check `boot_loader.conf` file provided in this repo
+# echo -e "iwn6000g2afw_load=\"YES\"" >> /boot/loader.conf

 ```

 ## Add the necessary configuration to make wlan0 on em0